BrightSky-OSSDO/Stellar-Mesh/README.md

 It's recommended to download the repository to your local file system, especially if you're developing a software that can be used offline.
 But if you don't care about offline use, you can feel free to just make a HTTP request to the repository instead.

-And, as mentioned earlier, the programming language you're using in your software project must be able to parse JSON, and if it doesn't have a built-in JSON parser you will need to write a custom one yourself.
+And, as mentioned earlier, the programming language you're using in your software project must be able to parse JSON, and if it doesn't have a built-in JSON parser you will need to write a custom one yourself (or download and use a premade JSON library if one exists).

 # Quotes
 To fit the theme, here are some of my favorite quotes about space exploration: